14 College Event Ideas Students Will Actually Attend

 11. Host fun, creative, and unique campus sporting events.

-Mix it up by hosting quidditch matches in the park or advertise a community-wide LARPing (live action role play) competition on campus.
+Mix it up by hosting Quidditch matches in the park or advertise a community-wide LARPing (live action role play) competition on campus.
 Seriously, who doesn’t want to watch a bunch of adults in medieval costumes hitting each other with rubber swords?
 Local businesses can set up tables and sell themed goods.

 12. Promote student health with a Student Farmer’s Market.